refinedev/refine/documentation/docs/api-references/components/basic-views/create.md

 `<Create>` provides us a layout to display the page.
 It does not contain any logic but adds extra functionalities like action buttons and giving titles to the page.

-We' ll show what `<Create>` does using properties with examples.
+We'll show what `<Create>` does using properties with examples.

 ## Properties

 ### `title`

 It allows adding title inside the `<Create>` component. if you don't pass title props it uses "Create" prefix and singular resource name by default.
-For example, for the `/posts/create` resource, it will look like "Create post".
+For example, for the `/posts/create` resource, it will be like "Create post".

 ```tsx
 import { Create } from "@pankod/refine";